LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 section on portals below for more information.

 The following example shows an ``-update`` action being performed in a database "contacts".
-The related field "last_call_time", with a record ID of "9", from the "calls" database is updated for "Jane Person".
+The related field "last_call_time", with a Record ID of "9", from the "calls" database is updated for "Jane Person".
 The new value is returned. ::

    inline(